FEMA has picked 4 NFL stadiums to serve as disaster shelters. Here's the plan for extreme weather.

 Designations as Mission Ready Venues will need renewed every five years and will be checked every year for readiness and preparedness.

-This new partnership between FEMA and the NFL comes as Hurricane Helene is bearing down on parts of Florida and the Gulf Coast.
+This new partnership between FEMA and the NFL comes as Hurricane Helene is bearing down on the southeastern part of the United States, including the Gulf Coast.

 The storm could bring "catastrophic and deadly storm surge" to the area and is expected to make landfall over Florida's Big Bend Coast sometime Thursday evening.